ideos/gloe/docs/source/getting-started/main-concepts.md

 (type A) -> [Transformer 1 and 2] -> (type C)
 ```

-This means that every time we talk about a graph, we are also referring to a Transformer!
-A graph represents a Transformer that merge the
+This means that every time we talk about a flow, we are also referring to a transformer!
+A flow represents a transformer that merge the
 operations of its last node with the operations of the previous
-Transformer, recursively.
+transformer, recursively.

-**Graph is a Transformer** (intermediate types were omitted for simplicity):
+**Flow is a transformer** (intermediate types were omitted for simplicity):
 ```
                                  +--------- Transformer [ ... [[1 2] 3] ...
 N] --------+
                                  |                                                     |